Features Proxmox Mail Gateway

 The innovative Proxmox Message Tracking Center

 The innovative Proxmox Message Tracking Center tracks and summarizes all available logs.
-With the web-based and userfriendly management interface the IT admins can easily overview and controll all functions from a single screen.
+With the web-based and userfriendly management interface the IT administrator can easily overview and controll the email flow from a single screen.

 The Message Tracking Center is very fast and powerful, tested on Proxmox Mail Gateway sites processing over a million emails per day.
 All different log files from the last 7 days can be queried and the results are summarized by an intelligent algorithm.